- Simplon Postcards - Passenger Ship Website

 -

-two new Coast Lines standard ships, Royal Scotsman and Royal Ulsterman (both 3000 grt), were built for the Burns
+Royal Ulsterman (both 3000 grt), were built for the Burns &

 Strangely, they were not designed to be able to replace the initial